 The challenge is that even if you were to ask other people how they perceived you to try to get an accurate or a more complete understanding, it would still be inaccurate because it is filtered through their biases, prejudices, and cultural conditioning.
 All that it can tell you is the impact that you are having in your outer world.
 But it cannot tell you about yourself.

-That work must be done through sitting in quiet and meditation, and centering on that inner voice that knows the truth.
+That work must be done through sitting in quiet, in meditation, and centering on that inner voice that knows the truth.
 That part that is aware of something greater than a constructed identity protected by false ego.

 The process of being freed from these stories—from letting these strung-together beads fall to the ground—requires a strong intention.
 Without that—without even being aware of it—you will pick the beads back up from the floor and restring them.
 The reason why is that the beads become a security blanket.